Skip to content

 Many postgraduate students are working professionals with families and other commitments.
 If that sounds like you, be practical.
 Longitudinal studies, large-scale experiments, or hard-to-reach participant groups can significantly delay your progress.
 Choose a methodology that fits within the time you actually have, not the time you wish you had.

 Access is often the hidden deal-breaker.
-You might have an exciting idea involving senior executives, hospital patients, or a specific organisation.
+You might have an exciting idea involving senior executives, hospital patients, or a specific organization.
 But if you cannot realistically gain access to those participants or datasets, your methodology will fall apart.

 For example, you may want to study decision-making among Fortune 500 CEOs.
 Unless you already have strong connections, that is going to be extremely difficult.
 A better option might be to focus on a more accessible group or use publicly available data.
 Always ask, “Can I realistically collect this data within my timeframe and resources?”